These descriptions reflect the Spring term courses only.

-INAF 415F Seminar: Arab Democratic Spring
+INAF 415H Seminar: Arab Democratic Spring

 The Learning Strategies Seminar is a one semester credit course designed to assist students with becoming responsible learners through self-management and use of academic support services.
 The course will address strategies for academic planning and time management, motivation, learning styles, study skills, managing stress, and other life adjustment skills.
+Prerequisite: Advisor Approval.

-INT 221 Statistics for the Social Sciences
+INT 221 Statistics for Social Science

 Introduction to statistics for social science students with the major emphasis on the concepts of statistical inference.
 Topics covered include distributions, probability, the testing of hypotheses, estimation, non-parametric methods, correlation, and regression.
 Computer programs and self-instructional media support the course.
 Prerequisite: HS Algebra or equivalent.

-INT 260 Foundations of Leadership and Citizenship
+INT 260 Foundations of Leadership

 Foundations of Leadership and Citizenship introduces students to the study of leadership, social change, and service learning from both theoretical and practical perspectives.
 The course explores leadership in relation to individuality, group dynamics, social justice, and community engagement.
 Through readings, case studies, reflective journals, and group work, students examine leadership as an inclusive, relational process through which individuals, organizations, and systems can create social change.
 This course culminates in a portfolio demonstrating the students’ personal assessment and experiential understanding of leadership and citizenship.